MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 -	**autoCapture**: Specifies the auto capture instructions for the SDK to collect page views and clicks.
 It has two options:
     - **view**: Set to true if you want the SDK to capture page views automatically.
 Single page applications need to instrument views manually, and must instrument the trackView() API whenever they route to a new page.
     - **click**: Set to true if you want the SDK to capture page clicks automatically.
 -	**userConsent**: Specifies whether the user has consented to let the SDK add data to browser storage (local storage or cookies).
-Product Insights uses this data to track user behavior.
+The engagement insights capability uses this data to track user behavior.
 By default, it's assumed to be true.
 -	**endpointUrl**: Used to specify the destination URL for your events.
 Only override this option if you need to send data to a specific endpoint.

 ## Prerequisites